 There are a number of things that an employer is looking for including relevant qualifications, suitable experience of working with children and young people, an ability to work alone and as part of a team, good interpersonal skills, an ability to communicate with parents and someone who likes children and young people and understands the challenges that come with this.
 Acceptable qualifications are closely linked to statutory requirements that employers have to comply with.

-For example, the Minimum Standards for Daycare and Childminding state that ‘In an out of school club, the person in charge and deputy should have at least a qualification at QCF Level 5 Diploma in Playwork which is the most appropriate qualification for this setting; or a QCF Level 5 Diploma Child Care, Learning and Development; or a relevant occupational qualification in early years’ education, social work, nursing, teaching or health visiting; and 2 years’ experience working in a play, education, youth or day care setting.’
+For example, the Minimum Standards for Daycare and Childminding state that ‘In an out of school club, the person in charge and deputy should have at least a qualification at Level 5 Diploma in Playwork or a Level 5 Diploma Child Care, Learning and Development; or a relevant occupational qualification in early years’ education, social work, nursing, teaching or health visiting; and 2 years’ experience working in a play, education, youth or day care setting.’

 Refer to the section on Job Roles and Qualification Requirements for the Early Years and Childcare Sector in Northern Ireland for further guidance.